The Extended Certificate in the Creative Music Industry is a practical, well-rounded course designed to prepare you for a career in music.

-TThe RSL Creative Music Industry course has a lot of Solo and Ensemble Performance.
-You will be working in bands regularly to compose and perform tracks from scratch in a range of different styles from 50s Rock 'n' Roll to 70s Disco.
+The RSL Level 3 Creative Music Industry course has a strong focus on solo and ensemble performance.
+You’ll regularly work in bands to compose and perform original tracks in a variety of styles, from Psychedelic Rock to Disco.

 Trip to the British Music Experience in Liverpool.